 If you feel your Steam download speed is slow, you should first compare your Steam download speed with your network download on the same scale.
 For example, if you are getting 768KB/s (kilobytes per second) on your Steam client, this means your network speed is 6144Kb/s (kilobits per second).
 In other words, 6 megabits per second.
 Many people get confused and treat both measures as the same.
-We have listed a number of conversations so you can understand much better.

-- Protocol: All packets are graded by routers themselves on the grounds of protocol.
+- Protocol: All packets are graded by routers themselves on the grounds of the protocol.
 Suppose you are watching a video while your friend is doing a video call.
 By default, his packets will get more priority as VoIP is a more demanding protocol as compared to HTTP.
 It requires less ping and greater bandwidth.
 This is predefined in most of the routers.
 What you can do is ask the people who use your Wi-Fi to avoid these activities.

 - Torrents: If a torrent is running on your network, there is no way you will get a proper connection because it sucks your bandwidth.

 - Geographical factors: The further away you are from the host server, the less good connection there will be.
 Try changing your Download Region mentioned in one of the solutions below.

 One of the basic fixes includes changing the download region.